 - Color – Change saturation, tone, or apply color filters.

-- Artistic Effects – Add styles like watercolor, glow, or sketch.
+- Artistic Effects – Apply effects like glow, sketch, or watercolor.

 Compressing Pictures